martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 - function starts with *return type* and optionally defines a *parameter* in its definition which is an input that the function expects and may do work on.
 	- *argument*: data that caller function passes to callee function
 	- *parameter*: variable where callee stores caller's data
-- The input that actually is passed into the function is called an *argument*
 - *call stack trace*: (stack / heap memory)
 	-  *stack memory* is automatically managed by the compiler
 		- For example, when program starts, some portion of stack memory is allocated for main() function so that it can store local variables, parameters, or information